Why and when was the East StratCom Task Force created?

 Does the Task Force target anti-EU opinions and "propagandists"?

-The Task Force does not target opinions and does not seek to "blacklist" anyone.
-It checks facts and identifies disinformation coming from Russian State, Russian language and Eastern Neighbourhood media.
+The Task Force does not target opinions and does not seek to blacklist anyone.
+It checks facts and identifies disinformation messages coming from Russian state controlled and financed media across the EU languages, in the Eastern Partnership countries, and in Arabic.
 It focuses on the disinformation message, not the messenger.

-Has the Council assessed the work of the Task Force?
+Have the EU member states supported the work of the Task Force?

-Member States continue to volunteer significant staff resource to the Task Force in terms of seconded staff.
-The April 2018 Foreign Affairs Council "commended the work conducted by East StratComms taskforce" in the context of the need to strengthen the resilience of the EU and its neighbours against Russian threats, including hybrid threats.
+EU Member States continue to make significant contributions to the Task Force in terms of seconded staff.
+The April 2018 Foreign Affairs Council "commended the work conducted by East StratComm Task Force" in the context of strengthening the resilience of the EU and its neighbours against Russian threats, including hybrid threats.

-What do I do if I think I have spotted a mistake in the Task Force's products?
+What should I do if I spotted a mistake in the Task Force's publications or campaigns?